Corvel-DCOps/Corvel.DCOps.Core/docs/Get-DCOpsCredential.md

 ## PARAMETERS

-### -DCOpServer
+### -DCOpsHost
-The DCOps Server to retrieve the credentials from.
+The DCOps Host to retrieve the credentials from.
-The default is retrieved from the 'dcopserver' local setting.
+The default is retrieved from the 'dcopshost' local setting.

 ```yaml
 Type: String